Gentan Research Network logo

 Pollination:

-bumblebees: The North American bottle gentians (Gentiana andrewsii and a few other species) have tubular, often closed flowers, that are forced open and pollinated by bumblebees (link).
-Bumblebees also visit more open Gentiana flowers, such as Gentiana puberulenta (link, link2).
+bumblebees: The North American bottle gentians (Gentiana andrewsii and a few other species) have tubular, often closed flowers, that are forced open and pollinated by bumblebees (Costelloe, 1988).
+Bumblebees also visit more open Gentiana flowers, such as Gentiana puberulenta.

 Frasera speciosa, the monument plant, is also pollinated by bumblebees (of the genus Bombus) but has open flowers with easily accessible nectaries (link)